matty-zee/sp23-cse110-lab4/expose/javascript/part2.md

 - e.
 False.
 The numerical value of `true` is 1.
 - f.
 True.
 LHS and RHS are both boolean and parsing any number greater than 0 as a boolean returns `true`.
 15. `==` only checks if values are the same after type converting when applicable. `===` does not do any type conversions and checks both sides values and types are the same.
+17. The function call will return [2,4,6].
+This happens as the `callback` parameter is a function.
+In this case, `callback` is the `doSomething` function which doubles the input parameter.
+Since the input parameter is an array of numbers, all the values within it are doubled.
+19.
+1
+4
+3
+2 //prints out 1 second after 1, 4 and 3.